Global spread of the printing press: Georgia

 The first books printed in Georgian were Alphabetum Ibericum sive Georgianum cum Oratione and Dittionario giorgiano e italiano published in Rome in 1629.

 Armenia

-The first book which had Armenian letters was published in Mainz (Germany) in 1486.
+The first book which had Armenian letters was published in Mainz in 1486.
 The first Armenian book to be published by the printing press was Urbatagirq—Book of Friday prayers—which was published by Hakob Meghapart in Venice in 1512.